schmat96/Kikundi/README.md

 # Kikundi

+## Important Todos

+1) Dispatcher: This will add alot of errors considering the required_once found all over the project.
+Easiest solution would be to add all required_once in the Dispatcher, best solution would be to fix all requireds after implementing the dispatcher.
+2) Error Feedback for the user: Let the user know what he did wrong!
+3) Fix your shit FORMS you did not even add a method="get" in the templates.
+4) No more mistakes f.E. forget an underline in your shit constructors.

 ## Usage so far

+### Common Usage

+**All following Requests are Made with GET this can easily be changed by changing the method Call 'setPost()' of the PostController found at the end of [this File](https://github.com/schmat96/Kikundi/blob/master/kikundi/controller/PostController.php).**

 You can call this link to add a new Admin with the given Name:
 ```